 Yes, some ACL injuries can heal without surgery, especially incomplete injuries or what may be described as a sprain or partial tear.
-Even for complete tears of the ACL, conservative treatment (meaning no surgery) can potentially be successful in patients who do not intend to return to pivoting activities.
+Even for complete tears of the ACL, conservative treatment (meaning no surgery) can potentially be successful in patients who do not intend to return to pivoting activities, and for some patients that are willing to wear a brace to control instability while playing sports that require pivoting activities.
 However, patients with goals to return to high-risk sports will need surgical reconstruction.

 Severity of ACL tears (rupture)

 Grade 1 ACL Sprain:

 ACL injuries that stretch the ligament can heal on their own with conservative treatment including rest, ice, compression, elevation, and anti-inflammatory medications.